 Sometimes when your body simply can't take anymore; when your energy level is at zero, you absolutely must rest.
 When you're in that state, don't just allow yourself a timeout; order yourself to take one.

 Tell your family you need to rest and give them an idea of how long you have to be on your break.
 Once it's over, you'll be better able to tackle whatever comes next.

 Take Some Deep Breaths

 Something as small as a few deep breaths can be powerful and beneficial.
-It’s funny that we have to remind ourselves to breathe deeply.
-But when you're in a stressful moment, like when requests are coming at you rapid fire, it's easy to forget how good a deep breath feels.
+But when you're in a stressful moment, like when requests are coming at you rapid-fire, it's easy to forget how good a deep breath feels.

 When you feel your energy dipping, close your eyes (if you can), shut out the world, take some deep breaths, and get your bearings.